secure-software-engineering/DroidBench/README.md

 * 40 apps were contributed by **The DroidSafe Team at MIT** http://mit-pac.github.io/droidsafe-src/
 * Some inter-component and inter-application test cases were contributed by Li Li from the **University of Luxembourg**
 * 6 apps for checking event handling were provided by the **University of Texas**
+* 10 apps for inter-component communication in combination with reflections were provided by the **Malviya National Institute of Technology, Jaipur (INDIA)**.